-The objective of the Remuneration Policy of Credit Europe Bank (Romania) S.A. is in line with the Remuneration Policy of CEB NV: to focus them on improving the performance of CEB and, consequently, enhancing the value of Group CEB N.V., to motivate and retain current Staff and to be able to attract other highly qualified Staff to join the Group, when required, while promoting a sound and effective risk management and not encouraging risk-taking that exceeds the level of tolerated risk of CEB.
+The objective of the Remuneration Policy of Credit Europe Bank (Romania) S.A. is in line with the Remuneration Policy of CEB N.V.: to focus them on improving the performance of CEB and, consequently, enhancing the value of Group CEB N.V., to motivate and retain current Staff and to be able to attract other highly qualified Staff to join the Group, when required, while promoting a sound and effective risk management and not encouraging risk-taking that exceeds the level of tolerated risk of CEB.

-Decision - making process used for determination of the remuneration policy
+Decision - making process used for determining the remuneration policy

-The key elements of the governance structure for the fixing, execution and evaluation of the Bank's remuneration policy are the Board of Administrators and the Managing Board.
-Thus, the Board of administrators reviews and approves the principles of the remuneration policy and is responsible for overseeing the implementation thereof by the Managing Board.
+The key elements of the governance structure for the fixing, execution and evaluation of the remuneration management are as follows: the Board of Administrators reviews and approves the principles of the remuneration policy and is responsible for overseeing the implementation thereof by the Managing Board.

-Thereto, the Board of Administrators will test, on a regular basis, the general principles of the remuneration policy and it will make sure that at least once per year the compliance to the rules and procedures under the remuneration policy is reviewed by the internal control functions.
+Thereto, the Board of Administrators will test on a regular basis the general principles of the remuneration policy and it will arrange that at least once per year the compliance to the rules and procedures under the remuneration policy is reviewed by the internal control functions.

-The Board of Administrators has the ultimate authority to review and approve variable remuneration and severance proposals for Identified Staff.
+The Board of Administrators has the ultimate authority to review and approve remuneration and severance proposals initiated by the Remuneration Committee in respect to the Identified Staff.
 The remuneration of the other employees is determined and implemented by the Human Resources Commission.

-As a general principle, CEB's Group Remuneration Policy authorizes the Board of Administrators to adjust the variable remuneration of employees, if continuation on the same level would have an unfair and unintended effect.
+As a general principle, CEB's Group Remuneration Policy authorizes the Board of Administrators to adjust the remuneration of employees, if continuation on the same level would have an unfair and unintended effect.